juju/docs/src/en/developer-debugging.md

 Prior to version 2.0, hooks returning an error will block until the user takes an action to retry them manually, by issuing the command `juju resolved unit-name/#` for the affected unit.
-After issuing the retry command, go back to the debug-hooks session to interact with the Juju environment.
+After issuing the resolved command, go back to the debug-hooks session to interact with the Juju environment.

 ```bash
 juju resolved mysql/0